-The Council of Nova Scotia Archives offers 6 basic courses in archival training, which are given in a two-year rotation at member sites around the province.
-Intro to Archives is always given in the spring and 3 other workshops are chosen and presented each fall.
+The Council of Nova Scotia Archives offers six basic courses in archival training, which are given in a two-year rotation at member sites around the province.
+Intro to Archives is generally presented in the spring and two or three other workshops are chosen and presented each fall.
 The workshops can be taken as needed or members can attend the entire suite of workshops and receive an Archival Certificate of Completion.
-Each 2-day workshop is presented by the Archives Advisor or an archivist guest speaker and the Introduction to Preservation workshop is given by a professional conservator.
+Each 2-day workshop is presented by the Archives Advisor or an archivist guest speaker, and the Introduction to Preservation workshop is given by a professional conservator.

-Additional workshops on special archival topics are offered throughout the year.
+Additional workshops on special archival topics may be offered throughout the year.